PicNet/Centazio/src/readme.md

 - use simulation to optimise the developer experience, add lots of helpers to do common tasks
 - clean up simulation code
 - review all code comments
-- when core entities are updated need to check that the internals of the core entity (ids, dates, status, etc) were not changed by the client.
+- when core entities are updated need to check that the internals of the core entity (ids, dates, status, etc.) were not changed by the client.
 May want to separate 'client' fields from ICoreEntity fields
 - PromoteOpRunner is the most complex code in `Centazio.Core`, consider simplifying
 - System/SystemId should not be part of the `ICoreEntity` interface, this information should be part of the